Noteec/Match3/README.md

 `npm install ts-loader --save-dev`

+-howler. js is an audio library for the modern web.
+It defaults to Web Audio API and falls back to HTML5 Audio.
+This makes working with audio in JavaScript easy and reliable across all platforms.

+`npm install howler`

 -For using app we should use server or browser launched without CORS privacy:
 cmd:
 `"C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="C:/ChromeDevSession"`